Roger’s 50th high school reunion essay

 The new high school building had just been completed and the adjacent building, the old high school, had become the junior high school, which we had moved into.
 We junior highers were allowed, because of the special occasion, to attend the assembly in the building across the way.

 The assembly/pep rally was really an inspiring event, with all the team on the stage.
 I vividly recall when one of the players, Kenny Oles, got up to speak.
 He was not a polished speaker.
-He was small for a football player (was in fact a lineman).
+He was small for a football player.
 He kept saying, nervously (because he wasn’t accustomed to speaking in public) but confidently, “we’re gonna win!” “we’re gonna win!”

 The other players spoke too and they were inspiring.